SebastianN97/SebastianN97/README.md

 - 🇸🇪 Born and raised in Sweden.
 - 📍 Living in Gothenburg.
-- 💻 Started my development journey in 2020.
+- 💻 Started my development journey in early 2020.

 ### My socials: